bgord/knowledge/README.md

 - Final states
 - Keep track of some kind of state
 - Perform some action on event
+- Invoke a promise when in certain state

 ### [yarn](yarn.md)
 - Upgrade a version of the package in yarn